Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®)

 About Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®)

-Bacillus Calmette-Guerin (BCG) is an inactivated form of the tuberculosis virus.
+Bacillus Calmette-Guerin (BCG) is a weakened strain of Mycobacterium bovis, which can be used to prevent tuberculosis.
 It works against cancer as a biologic response modifier.
 Biological response modifiers are substances that have no direct antitumor effect, but are able to trigger the immune system to attack tumors.
 BCG is thought to work by stimulating an immune response and causing inflammation of the bladder wall that, in turn, destroys cancer cells within the bladder.

 How to Take Bacillus Calmette-Guerin